jazzband/wagtailmenus/CONTRIBUTING.md

 more useful).

 Testing in a single environment is a quick and easy way to identify obvious issues with your code.
-However, it's important to test other environments too. before submitting code.
-Wagtailmenus is configured to use `tox` for multi-environment tests.
+However, it's important to test changes in other environments too, before they are submitted.
+In order to help with this, wagtailmenus is configured to use `tox` for multi-environment tests.
 They take longer to complete, but running them is as simple as entering the following command:

 `tox`